buildbuddy-io/buildbuddy/docs/guide-metadata.md

 build:ci --build_metadata=ROLE=CI
 ```

-This role will automatically be populated if the environment variable `CI` is set, which it is in most CI systems like Github Actions, CircleCI, Travis, Gitlab CI, BuildKite, and others.
+This role will automatically be populated if the environment variable `CI` is set, which it is in most CI systems like Github Actions, CircleCI, Travis, Gitlab CI, BuildKite, Bitrise, and others.

 ## Test groups